-1 The ECL on unutilised facilities is included in the ECL for loans and advances.
-2 Balancas with the central balance are abances are appared to experience, debtors are regarded as having a low probability of default.
-Therefore, the ECL has been assessed to be insignificant.
+The ECL on unutilised facilities is included in the ECL for loans and advances.
+2 Balances with the central bank are classified as FVTPL.
+These balances are subject to the rigorous regulatory requirements of these transactions and its link to the underlying entity's ability to operate as a bank.
 3 Due to the short-term nature of these assets and historical experience, debtors are regarded as having a low probability of default.
 Therefore, the ECL has been assessed to be insignificant.